 How To Perform Ayurvedic Massage Of Facial Marma Points

-However, Ayurveda specifically recommends massage focused on stimulating the Marma points in the face.
-And this Ayurvedic massage is believed to provide widely superior benefits than the muscle-focused massage that we are familiar with.
+Traditional massage typically involves a person lying on the bed with another massaging the back or neck.
+While gentle massage of these body parts can soothe the muscles, reduce stiffness, and provide relief from body aches, Ayurveda specifically recommends massage focused on stimulating the Marma points in the face.
+This Ayurvedic massage is believed to provide widely superior benefits than the muscle-focused massage that we are familiar with.

 What are facial Marma points?